speedyleion/speedyleion.github.io/_posts/2021-01-22-reusing-nom-stream-in-loop.markdown

 ---
 layout: post
-title:  "Reusing Nom Stream In Loop"
+title:  "Rust: Reusing Variable In Loop"
-date:   2021-01-21 10:42:03 -0800
+date:   2021-01-21 19:42:03 -0800
 categories: rust git nom
 ---

-The [nom] crate is used in this post.
-The important thing to know about it is that the functions being created for parsing with [nom] take an input ``&[u8]`` and return an ``IResult<&[u8], thing_parsed>``, where ``thing_parsed`` depends on the function.

 The following chunk of code tries to parse a [git index][git-index] file.
 The ``Index::read_entry()`` function is meant to be reading out each file name and it's respective SHA form the git index.
-As written the code was actually reading out the first file entry over and over, fro the number of files in the index.
+The code was actually reading out the first file entry over and over, for the number of files in the index.
 The first file happend to be the ``.gitignore`` file.

 {% highlight rust %}
 pub fn new(path: &Path) -> Result<Index, GitStatusError> {